JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 }
 ~~~

 I save the instance globally in the class.
 One thing I didn't expect is a wired behavior of this.
 This behavior is a typical JavaScript behavior, but I expected is to be solved in TypeScript.
 I also didn't see this in Angular.
 The keyword `this` is not set.
 It is `nothing`.
 If you want to access `this` in methods used by the DOM, you need to kinda 'inject' or 'bind' an instance of the current object to get `this` set.
-This needs to be done in the constructor:
+This is typical for JavaScript and makes absolutely sense  This needs to be done in the constructor:

 ~~~ typescript
 constructor() {